-Life-time Maximum: The UPlan medical lifetime maximum will be unlimited for each member.
+Life-time Maximum: The medical lifetime maximum will be unlimited for each member.

-Coordination with Workers' Compensation.
+13. Coordination with Workers' Compensation.
 If an employee has filed a claim for worker's compensation, and if a dispute exists as to whether the employee's injury or disability is work-related, coverage will be provided pursuant to M.S.
 176.191, Subdivision 3.

-- B. Employee and Family Dental Coverage. - 1.
-Coverage Options.
-For the 2022 insurance year, eligible employees may select coverage under any one of the UPlan dental options offered by the employer for employees in that zone.
+B. Employee and Family Dental Coverage.

+1. Coverage Options.
+For the 2023, 2024, 2025 insurance years, eligible employees may select coverage under any one of the dental options offered by the employer for employees in that zone.